What the Ultimate Betterment User Looks Like

 Lean into complexity where it matters: Your retirement goal.

 Retirement is the longest-term goal most users set with Betterment.
 It’s also the most complex.
-Your retirement plan at Betterment can house multiple accounts types and external holdings, forecast how much you need to save based on the income you’ll want to withdraw, and manage your Betterment-held retirement accounts as a Tax-Coordinated Portfolio, which shelters some investment types from taxes.
+Your retirement plan at Betterment can house multiple accounts types and external holdings, forecast how much you need to save based on the income you’ll want to withdraw, and manage your Betterment-held retirement accounts with Tax Coordination, which shelters some investment types from taxes.

 The most complete Betterment users let our technology advise them on how to save for retirement (e.g. which IRA type to use) while taking on the hard work of bringing their retirement savings into the goal itself.
 That can mean syncing an existing 401(k) plan, rolling old 401(k)s into an IRA, or moving outside IRA dollars into Betterment.